fairfield-university-is505-fall2017/health-stats-part-4-trangvu188/Readme.md

 __You are encouraged to collaborate with your peers.__ However, you are also responsible for learning the key lessons of each assignment.
 So, if you need help, ask for it and pay attention to the answers.
 If you know how to help someone (without doing the work for them), then please help them out.

-# Part 1: First Cut at Waist-to-Hip Ratio
+# Part 1: Lists & Control Flow
 ## Theory: You should know ...
 * How to find and use [Markdown syntax](https://guides.github.com/features/mastering-markdown) for headlines, lists, links, etc.
 * Rudimentary Python syntax, data types, and flow of control